TheOdinProject/curriculum/getting_involved.md

 Before diving in, it's important to have an idea of what Agile is.
 There are certainly better links out there, so please suggest them!

+1. Watch this [video on Engineering Software as a Service](http://www.youtube.com/watch?v=d0uKY2kLKmk) from Armando Fox and David Patterson of Berkeley.
+It covers the whole process of building SAAS from beginning to end.
 1. Watch this [video intro to SCRUM].
 We won't be using all these practices in this exact same way, but it's a great intro.
 We'll use Pivotal's "Points" system.
 2. Read through this [explanation of SCRUM and XP](http://www.serena.com/docs/repository/solutions/intro-to-agile-devel.pdf).
 Don't get too caught up in the flow charts and details, we'll be doing our own thing.